Terre Blanche Ladies Open

 The Terre Blanche Ladies Open is a women's professional golf tournament played as part of the LET Access Series, held since 2010 at Domaine de Terre Blanche in Provence on the French Riviera.

+History

-The tournament served as season opener for the LET Access Series, held in March or April, until 2020 when it was moved to October due to the COVID-19 pandemic, before being cancelled.
+The tournament served as season opener for the LET Access Series, held in March or April, except in 2020 when it was moved to October due to the COVID-19 pandemic, before being cancelled.